-For families applying for first-time enrollment, financial aid is awarded on a rolling basis and is contingent upon the SSS analysis and funds remaining in the financial aid account.
+For families applying for first-time enrollment, financial aid is awarded on a rolling basis and is contingent upon the TADS analysis and funds remaining in the financial aid account.

-Free Union Country School strongly recommends that families keep copies of all submitted forms.
-The Financial Aid Committee will not review incomplete applications.
+The Financial Aid Committee will review applications in late March.
 Applicants can be assured that Financial Aid applications and supporting documents are strictly confidential and will only be reviewed by members of the Financial Aid Committee.

 The School does not discriminate in the administration of its financial aid policies because of race, religion, gender, color, disability, nationality, ethnic origin, or sexual orientation.